PawelBocian/JavaFX_Oracle_Database_App/README.md

-# JavaFX_Database_App
+# JavaFX Oracle Database App
-Main purpose is to manage data from Oracle 11g Database existing on Warsaw University of Technology servers.
+Main purpose of this project is to manage data from Oracle 11g database on Warsaw University of Technology servers.